 Here are several factors to consider before switching to Sprint:

-- Other potential cost savings (Hulu subscription, being able to use your phone as a mobile hotspot, unlimited talk, text, and data, etc.)
+- Other potential cost savings (Hulu subscription, being able to use your phone as a mobile hotspot, unlimited talk, text and data)

-- Additional features – unlimited talk and text in Mexico and Canada, Global Roaming
+- Additional features include unlimited talk and text in Mexico and Canada and Global Roaming.

-- Whether or not you would need to buy new phones
+- Would you need to buy new cellphones?

-Each of the major cell phone providers has coverage gaps (as much as they would like you to believe otherwise).
-So I would check with others in your area who have Sprint, just to make sure their coverage in your area is good.
+Each of the major cellphone providers has coverage gaps (as much as they would like you to believe otherwise).
+So check with others in your area who have Sprint, just to make sure their coverage is good.